gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnaty  (gcc)

-The :switch:`-gnatyx` switch causes the compiler to enforce specified style rules.
+The :switch:`-gnaty` switch causes the compiler to enforce specified style rules.
 A limited set of style rules has been used in writing the GNAT sources themselves.
 This switch allows user programs to activate all or some of these checks.
 If the source program fails a